rodri-oliveira/rodri-oliveira/README.md

 ### Hi there 👋

-🔭 I’m currently studying Full Stack Developer
+🔭 I’m currently studying Full Stack Developer (Python)

 🏫 ...studying with classes from Luis Otavio